...

 Prototype Development

 Once there is a sheet metal design model, engineers carry out several processes to maintain the component’s geometry.
 These methods include cutting, bending, punching, stamping, and welding.
+For projects requiring rapid prototyping, these processes are crucial to ensuring that the prototype maintains both precision and functionality.
 Surface finishes also help to improve the aesthetics of the created prototype.
 It is important to carry out these steps one after the other.
 Rushing through the process or skipping one step may compromise the quality and integrity of the final product.

 Prototype Testing